fsfw-dresden/homepage-2.0-content/2018/funding-foss-en.md

 ## How to continue?

 Text is patient.
 For something to happen, it usually requires human activity.
 It is clear that starting such a project only makes sense in coordination with the FOSS community.
-Therfore the first step is to get feedback .
-Criticism (errors of reason?, unrealistic assumptions?, "overseen exisiting solutions"?) and encouragement are both equally important.
+Therefore the first step is to get feedback .
+Criticism (errors of reason?, unrealistic assumptions?, "overseen existing solutions"?) and encouragement are both equally important.
 Experience shows that criticism usually comes by itself :-).

 If there is a sufficient amount of positive feedback, possibly even support, the next steps could be taken: consider names and reserving domains, specify the concept on a more detailed level, get legal advice, call for feedback on a larger scale (NGOs, distributors, Reddit, mailing lists), set up infrastructure, start crowdfunding campaign, ...